Learn how to expertly execute global payments for streamlined accounts payable and business efficiency.

 The invoice automation benefit provided by a cross-border payments platform also reduces overhead expenses and leads to money-saving opportunities by streamlining the end-to-end AP workflow.
 Manual activities that are normally handled by the AP team can be automated, turning them into “touchless” tasks.
 The automation software does the heavy lifting for you using intelligent technology to verify and route each invoice correctly.
 It also pinpoints potential issues and mitigates human error.
 Faster invoice processing gives you a better view of where early discount pricing opportunities exist, and it serves as a solid foundation for scaling your AP processes.

 A global payments platform also saves money on cross-border payments by allowing you to send money internationally using various payment methods other than a wire transfer.
 This is of tremendous value when sending payments to countries where wire transfers are not supported.
-And if preferred, you can set payments so that the payee absorbs the transaction fees.
+If preferred, you can set payments so that the payee absorbs the transaction fees.
 Since a global payments platform offers reduced fees, a payee is more likely to absorb them, especially when you point out that you’re sending payments via a method that doesn’t require a wire transfer.

 Corporate Benefits of Cross-Border Payments